The Adventure of the Golden Pince-Nez: Plot

 One wretched November night, Inspector Stanley Hopkins visits Holmes at 221B Baker Street to discuss the violent death of Willoughby Smith, secretary to aged invalid Professor Coram.
 Coram had dismissed his previous two secretaries.
-The murder happened at Yoxley Old Place near Chatham, Kent, with a sealing-wax knife of the professor's as the weapon.
+The murder happened at Yoxley Old Place near Chatham, Kent, the fatal weapon being a sealing-wax knife belonging to the professor.
 Hopkins can identify no motive for the killing, with Smith having no enemies or trouble in his past.
 Smith was found by Coram's maid, who recounts his last words as "The professor; it was she."

-The maid further told Hopkins that before the murder, she heard Smith leave his room and walk down to the study; she had been hanging curtains and did not see him, only recognizing his brisk step.
+The maid further told Hopkins that before the murder, she heard Smith leave his room and walk down to the study; she had been hanging curtains and did not see him, only recognising his brisk step.
 The professor was in bed at the time.
-A minute later, a hoarse scream issued from the study, and the maid, hesitating briefly, inspected and found the murder.
+A minute later, a hoarse scream issued from the study, and the maid, hesitating briefly, entered and found the murder.
 She later tells Holmes that Smith went out for a walk not long before the murder.

 The murderer's only likely means of entry was through the back door after walking along the path from the road, and Hopkins found some indistinct footmarks running beside the path, the murderer obviously seeking to leave no trail.
-Hopkins could not tell whether the track was coming or going, made by big or small feet.
+Hopkins could not tell whether the track was coming or going, nor whether made by big or small feet.

 The professor's study contained a bureau; nothing seemed to have been stolen.
 Its drawers were left open, as was normal, and the cupboard in the middle was locked.
 The professor kept the key.

-A lone piece of evidence was found in Willoughby Smith's hand: a pair of golden pince-nez glasses.
+A lone piece of evidence was found in Willoughby Smith's hand: a pair of golden pince-nez spectacles.
 Holmes examines these and from them alone deduces the following details of the murderer: